Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Hilbert Space and Model Hamiltonians

+where $k$ is a positive integer.\cite{kau94} For these values of $d$, when $k$ is finite, the non-crossing states are no longer linearly independent and the Hilbert space dimensionality of $N$ sites can be shown to grow asymptotically as $d^N$ with $d<2$.
+The $k \rightarrow \infty$ limit then corresponds to the case of ordinary spin-1/2 particles with $d=2$ for which the Hilbert space dimensionality grows as $2^N$.

 One consequence of the reduced Hilbert space dimensionality for finite integer $k$ is that it changes the entanglement entropy associated with a valence bond.
-The entanglement entropy of a subsystem $A$ of a larger system consisting of parts $A$ and $B$ is defined to be the von Neumann entropy, $S^{\rm vN}$, of the reduced density matrix $\rho_A$ obtained by tracing out the degrees of freedom in region $B$, thus $S^{\rm vN} = -Tr[\rho_A \log_2 \rho_A]$.
+The entanglement entropy of a subsystem $A$ of a larger system consisting of parts $A$ and $B$ is defined to be the von Neumann entropy, $S^{\rm vN}$, of the reduced density matrix $\rho_A$ obtained by tracing out the degrees of freedom in region $B$, thus

 With this definition, an ordinary singlet formed by two spin-1/2 particles, with one spin in region $A$ and the other in region $B$, will have $S^{\rm vN} = 1$.
-However, when $d=2\cos\frac{\pi}{k+2}$, it was shown in \cite{bon07} that if there are $M$ valence bonds connecting sites in region $A$ with sites in region $B$, then, in the $M \gg 1$ limit, because the dimensionality of the traced out Hilbert space grows as $d^M$, $S^{\rm vN} \simeq M \log_2 d$ and the entanglement per bond is $\log_2 d$.
+However, when $d=2\cos\frac{\pi}{k+2}$, it was shown in Ref.~\onlinecite{bon07} that if there are $M$ valence bonds connecting sites in region $A$ with sites in region $B$, then, in the $M \gg 1$ limit, because the dimensionality of the traced out Hilbert space grows as $d^M$, $S^{\rm vN} \simeq M \log_2 d$ and the entanglement per bond is $\log_2 d$.

 The class of Hamiltonians studied here are all characterized by the parameter $d$ and have the form